 Let’s talk about Passive Noise Cancellation.
-Known as Noise Isolation, this method does not actually cancel noise but reduces it to a great extent by isolating it.
-Meaning that passive cancellation is actually achieved by using sound-proofing or isolation and insulation.
+Known as Noise Isolation, this method does not cancel noise but reduces it to a great extent by isolating it.
+Passive Noise Cancellation is achieved by using soundproofing or isolation and insulation.
 Plush fitting earphones, over-ear headphones with heavily padded earpads, closed-back headphones or custom in-ear monitors are all examples of noise isolation techniques.
 If you feel that your current pair of in-ears let in noise, you can even use ear tips from Comply to achieve better noise isolation.
-Closed-back headphones with fine padding give excellent isolation.
-Though a fairly effective method, noise isolation has a limit to how much it can cut out noise.
+Closed-back headphones with thick padding give excellent isolation.
+Though an effective method, noise isolation has a limit to how much it can cut out the noise.
 Looking for something more?
 Head over to Active noise-cancellation.

-Noise-cancelling technology is used to reduce distracting background noise, providing an exceptionally comfortable and restful listening environment in areas with high ambient noise.
+Noise-cancelling technology is engineered to reduce distracting background noise, providing an exceptionally comfortable and restful listening environment in areas with high ambient noise.

 Active noise-cancelling headphones have components like:

-Microphone – Noise-cancelling headphones feature a miniature microphone in the earpiece that picks up ambient noise (such as traffic, air-handling systems, etc.)
+Microphone – Noise-cancelling headphones feature a miniature microphone in the earpiece that picks up ambient noise (traffic, air-handling systems, etc.)

 Noise-cancelling circuitry – Electronics in the earpiece create a noise-cancelling wave that is 180° out of phase (or opposite) with the ambient noise.
 Result - It cancels out the annoying sounds that surround you without diminishing the audio you want to hear.

-While noise-cancelling headphones do a good job distinguishing between the audio a user wants to hear and the background noise he or she wants to keep out, some people say that they compromise sound quality by muffling sounds.
-Also, the mechanism isn’t actually able to cut noises above 20dB.
-Ambient noises like aeroplane engines, closed trains are cancelled.
-Other louder noises cannot be affected by this technology as it would affect the audio performance of the headphone.
-Sudden sounds (like someone shouting at another) cannot be cancelled as well.
+While noise-cancelling headphones do a good job distinguishing between the audio a user wants to hear and the background noise to keep out, some believe they compromise sound quality by muffling sounds.
+Also, the mechanism isn’t able to cut noises above 20dB.
+Ambient noises like aeroplane engines and closed trains are effectively cancelled, but louder noises cannot be affected by this technology as they would affect the audio performance of the headphone.
 Users can also experience a change in air pressure, although ports built into the ear cup are meant to vent air trapped behind the speakers.

-If you are still thinking about getting a noise-cancelling headphone, make sure you spend some time with one first.
-Noise cancellation headphones are great but they aren't magic.
-A lot them require a bit of getting used to.
+If you are still thinking about getting a noise-cancelling headphones, make sure you spend some time with one first.
+Noise cancellation headphones are advanced, but they aren't magic.
+A lot of them require a bit of understanding to use.
 So take your time and find the perfect getaway to your wonderful land of music.